Why the IRS Can Reject Smartwatch Mileage Logs

 - Odometer readings.
 You should record your vehicle's odometer reading on January 1 and December 31 each year to establish the total distance driven for the year.

 - Lack specific "why" details.
-If you fail to categorize a trip in the app with a specific business purpose (e.g., dropped off a customer at 123 Main St.), the IRS may disallow the deduction.
+If you fail to categorize a trip in the app with a specific business purpose (e.g., dropped off a customer at 123 Main St.), the IRS might disallow the deduction.

 - Experience technical "dead zones."
 GPS relies on satellite signals.
 In "concrete jungles" with high-rise buildings or rural dead zones, your smartwatch might lose the signal, resulting in inaccurate distance measurements or missed trips entirely.